Hot Lake Hotel: Background

-The hot springs that make up Hot Lake themselves rest at the foot of a large bluff, and were often used by Native Americans before settlement and colonization occurred in the area; the lake was named "Ea-Kesh-Pa" by the Nez Perce.
+The hot springs that make up Hot Lake themselves rest at the foot of a large bluff, and were used by Native Americans before settlement and colonization occurred in the area; the lake was named "Ea-Kesh-Pa" by the Nez Perce.
+Over 2,000,000 gal of mineral-rich hot water flow daily from the spring, naturally heated at approximately 185 F.

 It is thought by historians that Hot Lake was one of the first thermal springs to be visited by European settlers, and the springs themselves were documented by Washington Irving in his recording of Robert Stuart's explorations during the Astor Expedition in 1812.
 Irving wrote in his record:

 Emerging from the chain of Blue Mountains, they descended upon a vast plain, almost a dead level, sixty miles in circumference, of excellent soil ...
 In traversing this plain, they passed, close to the skirt of the hills, a great pool of water, three hundred yards in circumference, fed by a sulphur spring, about ten feet in diameter, boiling up in one corner.
 The place was much frequented by elk, which were found in considerable numbers in the adjacent mountains, and their horns, shed in the spring-time, were strewed in every direction around the pond.

 After the Oregon Trail expedition brought settlers into the area, the land surrounding the lakes was utilized as a cattle ranch, and was purchased by a sailor named Tommy Atkins.
 An apocryphal story claiming that Atkins was cured of numerous health ailments after falling into the spring was published in The Oregonian in 1914 in a piece detailing the hotel's history.
-The lake's spring bubbles nearly a half-million gallons of water each day, and the average temperature of the lake is around 200°F (93°C).

 History

 1864–1906: Initial construction

 In 1864, Samuel Fitzgerald Newhart, a native of California, arrived in the Grande Ronde Valley, and constructed the original wooden structure on the lake, which faced toward the bluff rather than outward toward the lake.
 The structure was similar to the contents of a modern-day shopping mall, containing a post office, blacksmith, dance hall, barber shop, bath house, and several other businesses.

 By 1884, the Union Pacific Railroad commenced its construction, running near Hot Lake.
-In 1903, construction began on a new hotel addition and various bath houses.
-Dr. Phy became involved with the project in 1904, and a brick structure intended for use as a sanitorium began construction.
+Circa 1900, construction began on a new hotel addition and various bathhouses.
+Dr. William Thomas "W. T." Phy, a prominent physician and surgeon in the Pacific Northwest, became involved with the project in 1904, and construction of a brick structure intended for use as a sanatorium on the grounds commenced.